vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 On Friday 2026-06-12, I made a trip to the Amazon Hub Locker as ASUC Berkeley to pick up a few packages.

+## 2026-06-23

+On Tuesday 2026-06-23, in the evening, I made a trip to San Francisco where I had dinner with a few friends (including work colleagues) at Mr. East Kitchen.